-On Saturday, July 21st, a group of artists will open five solo shows (sculpture, collage, and painting).
-The works will be on display through August 12th with a reception for the artists on Saturday, July 21st from 6:00 until 8:00 p.m.
+On Saturday, August 18th, a group of artists will open six solo shows (sculpture and painting).
+The works will be on display through September 9th with a reception for the artists on Saturday, August 18th from 6:00 until 8:00 p.m.

 Set of six bronze figure (life-size).